tompscanlan/vic-persistence-blog/vic-persistance.md

 <missing>           4 weeks ago         /bin/sh -c #(nop) ADD file:4583e12bf5caec4...
 3.97MB
 ```

+The alpine layer is there at the bottom, and our additional commands have generated a few more layers that get stacked on top to be the image we want.
+The final image that has all of the files we need is referenced by the ID 31af83e49686 or by the tag demo:0.1.
+Each of those layers should be stored in a registry, and can be re-used by future images.

 When we run the container, an additional container layer is created that allows modification of the filesystem by the running system.
 If no changes are made to the filesystem, this layer remains empty.
 Let's run the image as a container, and modify it's filesystem:

 ```